Homosexuality in Indonesia

 Homosexuality in Indonesia is generally considered a taboo subject by both Indonesian civil society and the government.
 Public discussion of homosexuality in Indonesia has been inhibited because human sexuality in any form is rarely discussed or depicted openly.
 Traditional religious mores tend to disapprove of homosexuality and cross-dressing.

 In Indonesia, where religion plays a dominant role in society, and where more than 80 percent of the population are Muslim, homosexuality is not punishable by national law, but condemnation of homosexuality has been voiced by many religious leaders, not only Islamic.
 The national criminal code does not prohibit cross-dressing or adult, non-commercial and consensual homosexual conduct between consenting adults, although it does contain a higher age of consent for same-sex sexual conduct, and there are some reports that police have sometimes harassed gay or transgender people using vaguely worded public indecency laws.
-Indonesia's northwesternmost province of Aceh (the only province which sharia law is implied), has a sharia-based anti-homosexuality law that punishes anyone caught having gay sex with 100 lashes.
+Indonesia's northwesternmost province of Aceh (the only province in which shari’ah is applied), has a sharia-based anti-homosexuality law that punishes anyone caught having gay sex with 100 lashes.

 Beyond the national laws, overt violence against gay or transgender people, by civilians, is still rare.
-Generally, such violent intolerance is restricted to members of religious vigilant groups such as the radical Islamist groups.
+Generally, such violent intolerance is restricted to members of religious vigilante groups such as the radical Islamist groups.

 The general public is becoming more aware of the existence of gay and transgender people through greater press and media content, but this has not necessarily led to greater tolerance.
 In particular, there have been more depictions and discussions of homosexuality in the Indonesian news media, also depictions of gay lifestyles in Indonesian television and films.
 Indonesia does have a reputation as being a relatively moderate and tolerant Muslim nation; however, the recent survey revealed that intolerance of minorities is growing, with the highest level of hostility directed at the gay and lesbian community.
 The Indonesian Survey Circle (LSI) found in its most recent poll conducted in 2012 that 80.6 percent of its sample population objected to having gays or lesbians as neighbors.
 The figure has jumped significantly from 64.7 percent in 2005.

 In recent years, LGBT people in Indonesia are facing growing hostility and intolerance.
 In early 2016, LGBT people and activists in Indonesia faced fierce opposition and attacks of homophobia and hate speech, even launched by Indonesian authorities.

 Coming out to family and friends is seldom carried out by LGBT people in Indonesia, as they are more afraid of rejection and social backlash.
 Nevertheless, there are some rare examples of understanding and acceptance by the family of LGBT people.